 - Beaverton winners (one winner in each category) will go on to compete in the statewide OMA competition.
-Winners in each category for the statewide competition will receive a iPad Air Tablet at the OMA Conference during a luncheon in Pendleton, Oregon on Friday, August 8, 2014.
+Winners in each category for the statewide competition will receive an iPad Air Tablet at the OMA Conference during in Cottage Grove, Oregon on Friday, July 31, 2015.

-- Poster size must be a minimum of 17" x 27" and maximum of 28" in height or width.
+- Poster size must be a minimum of 17" and maximum of 28" in height or width.

 - Students are encouraged to be creative and may use any art medium (e.g., poster paints, felt pens, colored pencils, pastels, crayons, etc.).
 The poster may be in color or black and white.